This article was originally published in October 2017, in Norwegian daily Aftenposten.

 Seeing opportunity in the transition to a low-carbon future

-In this article for Norwegian national daily Aftenposten, Equinor, then Statoil, CEO Eldar Sætre explained how the company is putting its weight behind the Paris Agreement and seizing the opportunities presented by changes in global energy markets.
+In this article for Norwegian national daily Aftenposten, Equinor CEO Eldar Sætre explains how his company is putting its weight behind the Paris Agreement and seizing the opportunities presented by changes in global energy markets.
 “We must be part of the response to the challenges facing the world,” he says.

 By Eldar Sætre, President and CEO.

 To succeed over time, the internal pace of change in a company must exceed the rate of change externally.
-Statoil is no exception, and three areas are important:
+Equinor is no exception, and three areas are important:

 We will produce oil and gas that the world needs, competitively and with lower greenhouse gas emissions.